Max-Margin based Discriminative Feature Learning: Abstract

 \section{Abstract}

 In this paper, we propose a new max-margin based discriminative feature learning method.
 Specifically, we aim at learning a low-dimensional feature representation, so as to maximize the global margin of the data and make the samples from the same class as close as possible.
-In order to enhance the robustness to noise, a $l_{2,1}$ norm constraint is introduced to make the transformation matrix in group sparsity.
-In addition, for multi-class classification tasks, we further intend to learn and leverage the correlation relationships among multiple class tasks for assisting in learning discriminative features.
+In order to enhance the robustness to noise, we leverage a regularization term to make the transformation matrix sparse in rows.
+In addition, we further learn and leverage the correlations among multiple categories for assisting in learning discriminative features.
 The experimental results demonstrate the power of the proposed method against the related state-of-the-art methods.